Register to get access to free programming courses with interactive exercises

 }

-An interesting feature is that you can use keyword span on its own as a value.
-In this case, the browser will place the element with the number of lines/columns that you specified.
-For example, the following will create a 2-column wide element:
+Moreover, you can use the keyword span as a value.
+In this case, the browser will place the element with the number of lines/columns you specified.
+For example, the following will create a two-column wide element:

 .col-2 {